code-workbench/starter-aro-il5/README.md

 # Deploy the template

+For this project, we have implemented vscode tasks for common operations to make it easier to use.
+These include the following:

+- **Az Login:** Performs an azure cli login.
+- **Delete Resource Group:** Will leverage Azure CLI to delete the resource group that is being used to deploy this template.
+- **Create RG and Vnet:** Will leverage Azure CLI to create a resource group and landing vnet for this solution.
+- **Deploy Template:** Will leverage Azure CLI to deploy the bicep template.

+# Deploy the template (Manually)

 You can leverage the following to deploy this template to your environment:

 **NOTE: This requires the an existing virtual network to deploy.
 To Create one, use the following:**